significant-bit/brigge/docs/mesh_version_history.md

 | [0.8.2](#082)  | 17 Feb 2020 | 2.80+ | 4.22 - 4.24 |
 | [0.8.1](#081)  | 14 Feb 2020 | 2.80+ | 4.22 - 4.24 |
 | [0.8.0](#080)  | 31 Jan 2020 | 2.80+ | 4.22 - 4.24 |

 ---
+### 0.8.8

+Create several **levels of detail** for each mesh asset, and Brigge collects them into a single game asset that renders efficiently at any distance.
+It uses a simple and familiar naming scheme on the Blender side, and otherwise lets you organize the project however you want!
+See the new [LOD docs](mesh_lod.md) to learn more.

+Placing actors in the level gets a **massive speed boost** in this update.

+We rewrote the way Quads and N-gons are imported to Unreal.
+The visual result should be the same (final triangles rendered by the GPU) but the topology is cleaner.
+Ready for further editing.
+Each polygon matches _exactly_ between Unreal and Blender now.

+#### Bug Fixes
+_Quads would sometimes split across the wrong diagonal in Unreal 4.24 and 4.25.
+It now works correctly for all engine versions._

+_Parts of N-gons could have the wrong material in Unreal 4.24 and 4.25.
+Fixed!_

+---
 ### 0.8.7